 Copperheads are a venomous pit-viper native to North America.
 In fact, they are one of the most common venomous snakes in many states where venomous snakes are found.
 Copperheads tend to have hourglass shaped figures along their back and their scales come in shades of browns, blacks, and rust colored oranges.
 In this article we’ll look at some snakes that look at Copperheads.

 The colors and patterns of Copperheads don’t tend to be unique though and there are actually a handful or so of snakes that can resemble copperheads.
 To be honest, many snakes are mistaken for Copperheads simply because they’re snakes.
-In the below list we’ll list 8 snakes that are commonly mistaken for Copperheads and often killed because of it.
+In the below list we’ll list some snakes that look like copperheads or are commonly mistaken for copperheads, and often killed because of it.

 - Common Water snake